 - encouragement for the Adult to do as much as they can.

 This is set out by Section 1 of the Adults with Incapacity (Scotland) Act 2000.

 In guardianships involving financial powers, the Sheriff may also require the guardian to put in place a “bond of caution”, which is a form of insurance cover to be taken out to protect the Adult’s assets.

 Stage 4: Regulation of Guardians

 Once a Sheriff has granted a Guardianship Order, the Office of the Public Guardian will regulate the Guardians stringently.
-For more information in relation to this click here.
+Read further information about the regulation of guardians.

 Stage 5: Renewal